yynil/rwkv_lm_ext_runner/README.md

 # rwkv_lm_ext_runner

-This repository is used to infere using models trained by https://github.com/yynil/RWKV_LM_EXT.
+This repository is used to infer using models trained by https://github.com/yynil/RWKV_LM_EXT.